bluniv/Customer-segmentation-using-K-means-clustering/README.md

-*Task 2*
+# Customer Segmentation using K-means Clustering

-Create a K-means Clustering algorithm to group customers of a retail shore based on their purchase history
+We will create a K-means Clustering algorithm to group customers of a retail shore based on their purchase history